mahrncic/mahrncic/README.md

 - 💻 Working with .NET and Microsoft technologies
 - 4️⃣+ years of professional experience in Software Development
 - 📊 Leading a .NET engineering team
-- ✅ Editing .NET articles with exposure to around 700k readers monthly
+- ✅ Editing .NET articles with exposure to ~700k readers monthly
 - 📚 Master's Degree in Computer Science
 - ⚽ Loving sports - especially football